schwab-lab/annotateCSF/Readme.md

 ## 5. Providing input data
-The tool requires the data to be in the 10X format, i.e. it requires a matrix.mtx, barcodes.tsv, features.tsv (or genes.tsv from older cellranger versions).
+The tool requires the data to be in the 10X format, i.e. it requires a matrix.mtx, barcodes.tsv and features.tsv (or genes.tsv from older cellranger versions).
 This format is the most widely used format and other formats can typically be transferred to the 10X format.

 (1) Click on *"I. a.
 Choose 10X data"* and select a folder, in which your dataset (consisting of `matrix.mtx`, `features.tsv`/`genes.tsv` and `barcodes.tsv`) resides.
 This data is typically obtained from running the CellRanger software on raw fastq-files.
 If you are working from a Seurat object in R, data in 10X format can easily be written to your disk using the DropletUtils library and subsequently be read into aCSF: